Goli-SF/python_101_humanities/episodes/01_analyze_tabular_data.md

 - Creates a copy of the DataFrame `moma_df` and assigns it to `df`.
 This is often done to preserve the original DataFrame in case you want to modify it without affecting the source.
+Here, because we are going to manipulate some values in `moma_df`, changing their data types and removing rows that contain empty values, we create a copy of it to keep the original DataFrame unchanged.

 ```